marcojak/MTAdmob/MTAdmob/readme.txt

 IMPORTANT FOR ANDROID:

-Before loading ads, have your app initialize the Mobile Ads SDK by calling MobileAds.initialize() with your AdMob App ID.
-This needs to be done only once, ideally at app launch.
-For example:
+Before loading ads, you need to call MobileAds.initialize() on OnCreate:

 protected override void OnCreate(Bundle savedInstanceState)